Playing While Black

 resonant.

-playing—just to connect and socialize.
-But when an impromptu invitation to play
+intention of playing—just to connect and socialize.
+But when an impromptu

 What struck me during this scene was how our cultural